jgmitter/storage-sql/README.md

 Its applicability to solving this private gateway challenge is as follows:

-·       NGNIX is used as an HA scale-out tier that provides a private IP endpoint for Event Hub clients and devices.
+·       NGNIX is used as an HA scale-out tier that provides a private IP endpoint for Azure Storage and SQL DB clients and devices.
 ·       NGINX is deployed as VMs, VMSS, containers, or even within Azure Service Fabric to fit a variety of scale and automation needs.
 ·       NGINX can be deployed as a scalable HA tier in the VNet that will offer private IP access to both IaaS and on-prem clients, then         will securely forward traffic to the EventHub using ServiceEndpoints.
 More on this below.

 TCP Load Balancing in NGINX